Gautefall: History

 Gautefalldammen, the dam above Kjerringfossen waterfall by Bjorvatnet Lake, was used as a floating dam for log driving, which took place here until May 1971.
 Nearby Kåsa (Hauktjennlikåsa) was cleared already in 1836 and was populated until 1923.
 It functioned as a seter for several years after.
 The road here was completed in 1973.
 A sawmill owned by Halvor Haugland was in operation by the lake Bjorvatnet from 1947 to 1950.
 Gautefalldammen was in use until 1971.
 It consisted of a 9.25 m wide and 4 m tall sluice gate along with nine hatches.
 The mill was removed in the early 1950s.

 Until 1963, Gautefall was the highest farm located on a dead-end road on top of the mountain.
 Some tourists, particularly from Kragerø, began visiting the area due to its unique nature in the early 1900s.
-In the 1950s and 1960s, Gautefall also began drawing visitors for skiing from nearby Drangedal.
+In the 1950s and 1960s, Gautefall also began drawing visitors for skiing from nearby Drangedal Municipality.
 When the construction of the road westwards was completed in 1964, the construction of vacation homes and cabins grew.
 The 1970s saw the establishment of Gautefall Tourist Hotel in 1973 and its nearby alpine center in 1976.

 The 11 daa Gautefall Nature Preserve (Gautefall naturreservat) was established on 28 April 1978, in order to protect the temperate deciduous forest.

 The mountain church, Gautefall fjellkyrkje, was constructed in 1997.
 In 2003, the artificial pond Nedre Langmyrtjenn was constructed adjacent to the church in order to provide water for the alpine center's snow canons.
 The church was expanded and re-consecrated on 20 June 2010.

 In 2005, significant expansions took place at the alpine center.
 In 2007, the via ferrata trail at Hegneknuten mountain was established.
-In 2009, the 20 km long Heigeitilløpya trail between Gautefall and Nissedal opened.
+In 2009, the 20 km long Heigeitilløpya trail between Gautefall and Nissedal Municipality opened.
 2009 also saw the establishment of Gautefall Biathlon, adjacent to Gautefall Ski Lodge.